Jesterhearts/reflectpp/README.md

 ## Limitations
 - Requires a C++14 compliant compiler
-    - Tested on VS2015 and mingw/g++ 4.9.2
+    - Tested on VS2015, VS2015 + clang front-end
+- No support for overloaded member functions
 - No support for reflecting/accessing base class members
 - No support for reflecting const objects
-- No support for static members
 - No exposure of reflected members/names so they can be iterated over

 ## Future features
-1. Support for inheritance and reflecting base-objects
+1. Exposure of member info via iterators
-2. Reflection of const objects, preserving const/mutableness of members
+2. Reflection of const objects, preserving mutableness of members
-3. Exposure of member info via iterators
-4. Support for static data/interacting with static data without needing a class instance
+3. Support for inheritance and reflecting base-objects

 See test/main.cxx for more example usages.